samizzo/nshader/README.md

     cg
     unity

 This will force the file to use the specified syntax highlighter.
 This is case sensitive and must appear exactly as above.
-Otherwise if the 'shadertype' tag is not present, the file extension will be used to decide what type of highlighting to use.
+Otherwise if the `shadertype` tag is not present, the file extension will be used to decide what type of highlighting to use.
 The extension mapping is as follows:

     HLSL syntax highlighter - .fx, .fxh, .hlsl, .vsh, .psh, .fsh